grow Your faith

 MInistry Partners

-• Uncommon Good is located on our campus and they are dedicated to breaking the cycle of intergenerational poverty.
+Uncommon Good is a local non-profit organization located on our campus.
+The organization’s mission is to break the cycle of intergenerational poverty.
 You can find more information about their work at: https://uncommongood.org/